 - Adults, aged 18 years or older - Patients with a severe sensorineural hearing loss in both ears.
-"Sensorineural" is defined as the absence of a conductive hearing loss, which itself is defined as an airbone gap of 20 dB or greater averaged over 0.5, 1, and 2 kHz, or as many of these frequencies as an airbone gap can be calculated for.
-In the absence of any measurable airbone gaps at 0.5, 1, or 2 kHz due to the limits of the audiometer, a sensorineural loss may be confirmed by a tympanometry trace within normal limits, as described in the British Society of Audiology Recommended Procedure for Tympanometry (2013).
-"Severe" is defined as pure-tone audiometric threshold equal to or greater than 70 dB HL at 2 or more frequencies including 500 Hz, 1,000 Hz, 2,000 Hz, 3,000 Hz and 4,000 Hz bilaterally without acoustic HAs - Patients with appropriate HA devices and prescriptions, with a minimum of 3 months having elapsed since any change in devices or prescriptions - Patients with a phoneme score <60% on the AB Word test when tested in quiet at 70 dBA with acoustic HAs - Patients in whom history, examination and pre-operative imaging suggests a healthy middle ear in the ear to be implanted, and a structurally normal and fully patent cochlea with no evidence of a widened vestibular aqueduct - Patients for whom unilateral cochlear implantation is not recommended by NICE either because they do not meet the definition of severe to profound deafness (pure-tone audiometric threshold equal to or greater than 80 dB HL at 2 or more frequencies between 500 Hz, 1,000 Hz, 2,000 Hz, 3,000 Hz and 4,000 Hz), or because they meet the definition of adequate benefit from HAs (a phoneme score ≥50% on the AB Word test when tested in quiet at 70 dBA with acoustic HAs), or both (as per recommendation 1.5, NICE TA566) - Patients who are capable of speaking and understanding the English language - Patients who are capable and willing to provide written informed consent
+"Sensorineural" is defined as the absence of a conductive hearing loss, which itself is defined as an airbone gap of 20 dB or greater averaged over 0.5, 1, and 2 kHz, or as many of these frequencies as an air-bone gap can be calculated for.
+In the absence of any measurable air-bone gaps at 0.5, 1, or 2 kHz due to the limits of the audiometer, a sensorineural loss may be confirmed by a tympanometry trace within normal limits, as described in the British Society of Audiology Recommended Procedure for Tympanometry (2013).
+"Severe" is defined as pure-tone audiometric threshold equal to or greater than 70 dB HL at 2 or more frequencies including 500 Hz, 1,000 Hz, 2,000 Hz, 3,000 Hz and 4,000 Hz bilaterally without acoustic HAs - Patients with appropriate HA devices and prescriptions, with a minimum of: - 6 weeks having elapsed since any significant change to a prescriptive gain of >5 dB in gain averaged across the frequencies 250Hz to 6000Hz, where it is possible to reach prescriptive gain targets generated by standardised target rules such as NAL-NL2, DSL v5.
+If the prescriptive target at any frequency cannot be met despite the maximum gain of the hearing aid being delivered, this frequency can be ignored as a contributor to the average as insufficient change can be effected. - 0 weeks having elapsed since any other changes to hearing aid parameters deemed not clinically significant - Patients with a phoneme score <60% on the AB Word test when tested in quiet at 70 dBA with acoustic HAs - Patients in whom history, examination and pre-operative imaging suggests a healthy middle ear in the ear to be implanted, and a structurally normal and fully patent cochlea with no evidence of a widened vestibular aqueduct

+- Patients for whom unilateral cochlear implantation is not recommended by NICE either because they do not meet the definition of severe to profound deafness (pure-tone audiometric threshold equal to or greater than 80 dB HL at 2 or more frequencies between 500 Hz, 1,000 Hz, 2,000 Hz, 3,000 Hz and 4,000 Hz), or because they meet the definition of adequate benefit from HAs (a phoneme score ≥50% on the AB Word test when tested in quiet at 70 dBA with acoustic HAs), or both (as per recommendation 1.5, NICE TA566) - Patients who are capable of speaking and understanding the English language - Patients who are capable and willing to provide written informed consent